Are Cheap UV Cleansers Effective? And How Ours Differs

 Common Issues with Commercial UV Cleansers

 At Wolven Industries, we are aware that there are companies selling cheap and questionable devices.
-UV cleansers as such aren’t new.
+Such UV cleansers aren’t new.
 However, the destructive effects of the COVID-19 pandemic have brought the public’s attention to the germicidal properties of UV light.

 Many of the UV cleansers available on marketplaces are cheap, under $50, and claim to kill 99.9% of pathogens.
 Moreover, they are light and portable, making them extremely easy to pack and carry around.
 Perfect for a hotel stay, disinfecting elevator or ATM, buttons, public bathroom seat, or a handrail that you rather not touch.

-While this may sound alluring and an excellent deal for such a low price, they often provide a false sense of security, that can cause you to lower your guard and result in you exposing yourself to harmful germs, viruses, and bacteria.
+While this may sound alluring and an excellent deal for such a low price, they often provide a false sense of security.
+It can cause you to lower your guard and result in you exposing yourself to harmful germs, viruses, and bacteria.

 After all, how can you know what number of germs have you killed after waving a UV cleanser over it?
 Will you use a microscope to verify that?
 Or will you just trust the advertising?